nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [Raspbernetes - Kubernetes Cluster: k8s-gitops](https://github.com/xUnholy/k8s-gitops) Kubernetes cluster managed by GitOps - Git as a single source of truth, automated pipelines, declarative everything, next-generation DevOps.
 This repo is a declarative implementation of a Kubernetes cluster.
 It's using the GitOps Toolkit known as Fluxv2.
 The goal is to demonstrates how to implement enterprise-grade security, observability, and overall cluster config management using GitOps in a Kubernetes cluster.
 * [KubeHelper](https://github.com/kubehelper/kubehelper) KubeHelper - simplifies many daily Kubernetes cluster tasks through a web interface.
 Search, analysis, run commands, cron jobs, reports, filters, git synchronization and many more.
 * [Kpexec](https://github.com/ssup2/kpexec) kpexec is a kubernetes cli that runs commands in a container with high privileges.
+* [OpenShiftKubeAudit](https://github.com/AICoE/OpenShiftKubeAudit) An auditing program to detect incompatibilities in Kubernetes manifests brought over to OpenShift.
+This auditing tool currently only supports Kubernetes manifests, but we plan to expand it to include Helm charts and Go code, as well.
+The tool is in very early stages, but is looking for community input to help add use cases.
+* [Kubernetes Kpt in The Wild: What it is and how to use it 🌟](https://labs.meanpug.com/kubernetes-kpt-in-the-wild) Kubernetes Kpt is tooling by Google that facilitates a structured approach to defining, managing, and distributing kubernetes templates between teams and orgs.
+* [RollingUpgrade](https://github.com/keikoproj/upgrade-manager) Reliable, extensible rolling-upgrades of Autoscaling groups in Kubernetes
+* [Kerbi 🌟](https://github.com/nmachine-io/kerbi) Kerbi (Kubernetes Emdedded Ruby Interpolator) is yet another templating engine for generating Kubernetes resource manifests.
+It enables multi-strategy, multi-source templating, giving you the freedom to design highly specialized templating pipelines.
+* [Kourier](https://github.com/knative-sandbox/net-kourier) Purpose-built Knative Ingress implementation using just Envoy with no additional CRDs.
+Kourier is an Ingress for Knative Serving.
+Kourier is a lightweight alternative for the Istio ingress as its deployment consists only of an Envoy proxy and a control plane for it.
+* [space-cloud: Develop, Deploy and Secure Serverless Apps on Kubernetes.](https://github.com/spacecloud-io/space-cloud) Open source Firebase + Heroku to develop, scale and secure serverless apps on Kubernetes - [space-cloud.io](https://space-cloud.io/) Space Cloud is a Kubernetes based serverless platform that provides instant, realtime APIs on any database, with event triggers and unified APIs for your custom business logic.

 ## Porter
 - [Porter](https://porter.sh/) Package your application artifact, client tools, configuration and deployment logic together as a versioned bundle that you can distribute, and then install with a single command - [github.com/getporter/porter](https://github.com/getporter/porter)